Oswaldo Cabrera Player Props: Yankees vs. Blue Jays

 Oswaldo Cabrera At The Plate

-- Cabrera has two doubles, a home run and three walks while batting .233.
+- Cabrera has three doubles, a home run and three walks while batting .238.

-- He has hit a home run in one of 17 games, and in 1.6% of his plate appearances.

-- Cabrera has driven in a run in four games this year (23.5%), including one multiple-RBI game.
+- In four games this season, Cabrera has picked up an RBI, with more than one RBI once.

-- He has scored a run in five of 17 games so far this year.
+- He has scored in five games this season (27.8%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.